Javid says racism in the police or elsewhere should ‘never ever be tolerated’

 He suggested on LBC that there had been improvements at the force since he was a child, saying: “There are so many decent dedicated, brave officers.”

-“We are not talking about unconscious bias, we’re not talking about unwitting prejudice.
+“We are not talking about unconscious bias, we’re not talking about unwitting prejudice,” he said.

-“We’re talking about overt racism, sexism, misogyny, homophobia, discrimination and the like,” he said.
+“We’re talking about overt racism, sexism, misogyny, homophobia, discrimination and the like.”

+Asked on BBC Newsnight on Monday if he accepted racism “is a problem in the Metropolitan Police”, Bas Javid replied: “Yes, I do.”

+But he later added: “Now, what I would say is there are people who have racist views and are racist, and they are in the police.

 Outgoing Met commissioner Dame Cressida Dick denied the force was institutionally racist in August 2020, stating it adopts a zero tolerance approach to the issue.